The-going/evlproject/content/_index.md

   aims at delivering reliable low-latency services to applications which have to meet real-time requirements.
 It is developed like any ordinary feature of the mainline kernel, making the best of the rich infrastructure we have there for improving the integration.
+This core is conceived as a learning tool for discovering the dual kernel technology as much as it aims at excellent performance and usability.

 - an in-depth documentation which covers both Dovetail and the EVL core, with many cross-references between them, so that people can